 |Year||Victorian road fatalities|

 A further ‘step change’ in the road toll occurred in 2008: again by 15%, from 340 to around 300.
-There was one motorway opened around this time (Eastlink in June 2008) but this really came too late to be a convincing explanation for the drop.
-Meanwhile, official statistics indicate that between 2006-07 and 2007-08 there was a slight dip in overall car travel, defying the steady year-on-year growth seen until the mid-2000s.
+The one motorway that opened around this time (Eastlink in June 2008) doesn’t provide by itself a convincing explanation for the drop.
+Official statistics indicate that between 2006-07 and 2007-08 there was a slight dip in overall car travel, defying the steady year-on-year growth seen until the mid-2000s.
 Melbourne’s overall level of car travel has been static ever since, neither increasing nor decreasing very much.
 So a reduction in car travel, and corresponding shift to public transport, is likely to be at least a contributing factor.

 |Year||Victorian road fatalities|

-Nonetheless, road lobby spin-doctoring about bigger roads being safer roads can sometimes receive what sounds like more official backing.
-Throughout the previous decade, road lobbyists relied heavily on this statement from the 2000 National Road Safety Strategy:
+Notwithstanding all the above, road lobby spin-doctoring about bigger roads being safer roads can appear authoritative.
+Throughout the first decade of this century, road lobbyists relied heavily on the following statement from the 2000 National Road Safety Strategy:

 Improving the safety of roads is the single most significant achievable factor in reducing road trauma.
 Further investment in safer roads is highly justified on both social and economic grounds.
 Road investment improves road safety through general road improvements – typically, ‘new’ roads are safer than ‘old’ roads – as well as through treatment of black spots.